 Warning bells went off.
 The door behind them shut.
 She glanced around looking for an escape.
 They needed to get out of there.

 “You know this guy?”
-Mason asked, shielding Marissa with his body from the two men on the other side of the room.
+Mason asked, shielding Marissa with his body from the man on the other side of the room.

-Why the fuck Jamoy and Abdul were there was beyond her.
+Why the fuck Jamoy was there was beyond her.

 Mason was growling.
 His hands contorted into claws as he half shifted.
 She didn’t even know you could do that.
 Carlos was the same.